 - 1. Have a Project Financing Gap - 2.
 Total Project Cost of at least \$150M and - 3.
-Include at least: - a) 200,000 sf new or substantially renovated industrial, commercial or residential space for a project located in a GRM, or - b) 250,000 sf of infrastructure space for film production (can be located anywhere in State), or - 300,000 sf new or substantially renovated industrial, commercial or residential space for a project located in an enhanced area, or - d) 500,000 sf new or substantially renovated industrial, commercial or residential space for any other transformative project. - 4.
+Include at least: - a) 200,000 sf new or substantially renovated industrial, commercial or residential space for a project located in a GRM, or - b) 250,000 sf of infrastructure space for film production (can be located anywhere in State), or - c) 300,000 sf new or substantially renovated industrial, commercial or residential space for a project located in an Enhanced Area, or - 500,000 sf new or substantially renovated industrial, commercial or residential space for any other transformative project (which must be in an Incentive Area). - 4.
 Cannot be more than 50% retail, and - 5.
 For commercial projects (except film studios), must be of special economic importance as measured by the level of jobs (500+), new capital investment, opportunities to leverage leadership in high priority targeted industries or other State priorities.